Jane Campbell, Baroness Campbell of Surbiton: Career

-In 1984 she started her career in local government as Equal Opportunities Liaison Officer, in Greater London Council (GLC) followed by Disability Training Development Officer role, London Boroughs Disability Resource Team (LBDRT) where she ran the Disability Equality and Awareness Training unit.
+Following a year in 1983 as an administrator at the Royal Association for Disability and Rehabilitation (RADAR), in 1984 she started her career in local government as Equal Opportunities Liaison Officer, in Greater London Council (GLC) followed by Disability Training Development Officer role, London Boroughs Disability Resource Team (DRT) where she ran the Disability Equality and Awareness training unit.

 In 1987 she was appointed as a Principal Disability Advisor for London Borough of Hounslow.
-After a year she returned to the LBDRT as Director of Training were she remained until she established her own disability consultancy in 1994.
+After a year she returned to the DRT as Director of Training where she remained until she established her own disability consultancy in 1994.
 In the early 1990s she co-chaired the British Council of Disabled People (BCODP) with Lucille Lusk.

 In 1996 there was a spin-out organisation from BCODP - the National Centre for Independent Living (NCIL) - which she co-founded and co-directed with Frances Hassler.
 Campbell worked at NCIL for six years before being appointed by the Minister for Social Care to chair the Social Care Institute for Excellence (SCIE).

-Also in 1996 she co-authored a textbook entitled Disability Politics, and in 2001 she was appointed a Dame Commander of the Order of the British Empire (DBE) in the Queen's Birthday Honours.
+Also in 1996 she co-authored a textbook entitled Disability Politics, and in 2000 she was awarded the Member of the British Empire (MBE), then in 2006 she was appointed a Dame Commander of the Order of the British Empire (DBE) in the Queen's Birthday Honours.

 In 2003, Campbell was awarded an honorary doctorate in law from Bristol University and another in social sciences from Sheffield Hallam University.

 She was Commissioner of the Disability Rights Commission until it was wound up in October 2006.

-From 2006 to 2008 she was Commissioner of the Equality and Human Rights Commission (EHRC).
-She also served as Chair of the Disability Committee which led on to the EHRC Disability Programme.
+From 2006 to 2008, she was commissioner of the Equality and Human Rights Commission (EHRC).
+She also served as chair of the Disability Committee which led on to the EHRC Disability Programme.

-In February 2007, it was announced by the House of Lords Appointments Commission that she would be made a life peer and would sit as a crossbencher.
+On 3 April 2007, after it was announced by the House of Lords Appointments Commission she became a life peer and would sit as a crossbencher.
 Her peerage was gazetted as Baroness Campbell of Surbiton, of Surbiton in the Royal Borough of Kingston upon Thames on 30 March 2007.

-In her campaigning record, items of public note include the creation and later closure of the Independent Living Fund (ILF), the creation of the Community Care (Direct Payments) Act 1996, the loss of some disabled people's welfare benefits, the disproportionate impact of the covid-19 pandemic on disabled people's lives, and attempts in Parliament and the appeal courts to change the law on assisted dying as it impacts on disabled people.
+In her campaigning record, items of public note include the creation and later closure of the Independent Living Fund (ILF), the creation of the Community Care (Direct Payments) Act 1996, the loss of some disabled people's welfare benefits, the disproportionate impact of the COVID-19 pandemic on disabled people's lives, and attempts in Parliament and the appeal courts to change the law on assisted dying as it impacts on disabled people.